vyca2017/content/content/tutorials/clients/relay-vs-apollo/relay-vs-apollo.md

 In the wrapped React component, we have to specify props according to the defined fragments on the Relay container.
 In this case, we need to specify `viewer` that includes the `allPokemons` object.

+"What React is to the DOM, Relay is to your data"

 ```js
 // the Pokedex class is responsible to display multiple pokemons
 class Pokedex extends React.Component {